What we know about Nick Reiner, son of Rob and Michele Reiner

 ‘Being Charlie’

-Reiner has previously been open about his struggles with drug addiction, including homelessness and stints in rehab.
-He co-wrote the 2015 film “Being Charlie,” a movie inspired by those experiences and directed by his father.
+In 2015, Nick Reiner co-wrote the film “Being Charlie,” a movie loosely inspired by his experiences with addiction and directed by his father.

+During the promotional tour for the film, Nick Reiner often appeared alongside his father to discuss how he used his own experiences to inform the film.

 “That made me who I am now, having to deal with that stuff,” he told People magazine in 2016.

-During the promotional tour for his film, “Being Charlie,” Nick Reiner often appeared alongside his father to discuss how he used his own experiences to inform the film.

-When they appeared in AOL’s speaker series “Build,” Nick Reiner shared there were “a lot of dark years” as he fought through addiction.
+During a joint appearance on AOL’s speaker series, “Build,” Reiner said he went through “a lot of dark years” as he fought through addiction.

 Rehab is “tragic and all but the people that are there are not going to want you to throw them a pity party.
 They’re going to want you to laugh at the situation and make light of it,” he said.